json-api/json-api/format/index.md

 The value of a relationship **MUST** be an object (a "relationship object"), which **MUST** contain at least one of the following:

-* `links`: a member that contains at least one of the following [links]:
+* `links`: a [links object][links] containing at least one of the following:
-  * `self`: a member, whose value is a link for the relationship itself (a "relationship link").
+  * `self`: a link for the relationship itself (a "relationship link").
 This link allows the client to directly manipulate the relationship.
 For example, it would allow a client to remove an `author` from an `article` without deleting the `people` resource itself.
-  * `related`: a member, whose value is a "related resource link", as defined below.
+  * `related`: a "related resource link", as defined below.
-* `data`: a member, whose value represents "resource linkage" (defined below).
+* `data`: representing "resource linkage", as defined below.
-* `meta`: a member, whose value is a [meta] object that contains non-standard meta-information about the relationship.
+* `meta`: a [meta] object that contains non-standard meta-information about the relationship.

 A relationship object that represents a to-many relationship **MAY** also contain [pagination] links under the `links` member, as described below.